An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram D

-A small blue plane concentrates the space in the lower right section and draws attention to a larger form which suggests for an instant a large square field (Fig. 11 Diagram D).
-The central approximate square (Diagram C) shows a slight horizontal expansion while the large square (Diagram D) a slightly vertical predominance.
-Between the two we intuit a probable square, that is, a dynamic equivalence of opposites.
-The space is thus opened up again to new measurements and proportions of a variable nature that attain equivalence every so often before overbalancing in one direction or the other.
+The small blue plane concentrates the space toward the lower right section and draws attention to a larger form which suggests for an instant a large square field (Fig. 11 Diagram D).
+The central approximate square (Diagram C) shows a slight horizontal expansion while the large square (Diagram D) a slightly vertical predominace.
+Between the two we perceive a square that oscillates between horizontal and vertical prevalences, i.e., a dynamic equivalence of opposites before overbalancing in one direction or the other.

 Lozenge Composition with Eight Lines and Red